larspetrus/Roofpig/README.md

 ####'algdisplay'

-This defines how algs are display if the showalg flag is set.
+This defines how algs are written if the showalg flag is set.
 Much like flags, it's a free form string, where we look for certain commands:
 - *fancy2s* - Double moves are written F² rather than F2.
-- *rotations* - Displays the Roofpig rotations.
+- *rotations* - Displays the Roofpig rotations (R>, U<< etc) .
 By default they are not displayed.
 - *2p* - Display counter clockwise double moves as 2'
 - *Z* - Display counter clockwise double moves as Z